amineHY/postgreSQL/README.md

 **NOTE:**

-- Each SQL commands must ends with a semicolon ; or it won't be executed
+- Each SQL commands must ends with a semicolon `;` (or it won't be executed)
-- SQL commands are written in uppercase
+- SQL commands are written in UPPERCASE to distinguish them

-## Data
+## Data Structure

 Data is held by columns and rows, in a form of table
 ![](data_structure.png)